phoenix-ZY/phoenix-ZY/README.md

 - 🔭 I am a PHD Student of Computer Science at Shanghai Jiao Tong University.
 - 🌱 I am supervised by Prof. Chao Li at SAIL-Lab.
-- 🤔 My research interests lie in computer architecture, including CPU performance modeling and emerging NPU-GPU architecture design.
+- 🤔 My research interests lie in computer architecture, including CPU architecture and performance modeling  and emerging NPU-GPU architecture design.

 **“Love meets no boundary”**